Gallery Artists

 Julian Trevelyan

-Bohun Gallery handles the estate of Julian Trevelyan.
+Bohun Gallery represents the estate of Julian Trevelyan.

 In 1937, Julian Trevelyan became involved in Tom Harrisson's Mass Observation social anthropology surveys, recording in detail the daily lives of ordinary people.
 This experience had a profound effect on his work.

-In 1951, he married Mary Fedden, a fellow painter, from whom he became inseparable.
+In 1951, Julian Trevelyan married Mary Fedden, a fellow painter, from whom he became inseparable.
 Both artists painted a series of murals for the Festival of Britian (1950 - 51) and also travelled widely in Europe, Africa and the USA.
+They lived together at Durham Wharf on the banks of the River Thames - a location which became central to both of their work.

-Between 1955 and 1963, Julian Trevelyan worked at the Royal College of Art where he became Head of the Etching Department.
+Trevelyan taught at both the Royal College of Art and the Royal College of art.
 Not only was he a highly influential teacher (his students included David Hockney, Ron Kitaj and Norman Ackroyd), but he was an important innovator of modern print techniques and today is increasingly regarded as the quiet driving force behind the etching revolution of the 1960s.

 Julian Trevelyan was brilliantly inventive and possessed a wit and innocence of eye that could discover enchantment in the most mundane scenes.